 The Chuska benefits the work of NavajoYES, a Navajo Nation nonprofit that offers outdoor adventure programs, service projects and community outreach throughout the year.
 NavajoYES also sponsors the Tour de Rez adventure each summer.
 You can find out more about our organization in the "Programs" portion of the website.
 Proceeds of the Chuska will go toward our efforts to get more bikes and trails onto the reservation, and to establish a high school mountain bike team.

 A benefit auction featuring Navajo rugs, local art and outdoor gear plus a raffle drawing with hundreds of prizes are a couple ways in which you can support the cause throughout the weekend.
 Additional contributions at registration or on Chuska weekend are welcome, as well.
-Our very-own "Chuska Trading Post" will feature tons of gear, t-shirts and art available for purchase at great prices all weekend.

 Where in the World is Red Valley?

 Red Valley, Arizona (zip code 86544).
 Red Valley is on the eastern flank of the Chuska Mountains, just to the east of Buffalo Pass on Navajo Route 13.
 Red Valley is one hour from Chinle, Farmington or T'iis Nazbas, 1 1/2 from Cortez, two hours from Gallup, Durango, Window Rock or Kayenta, three from Tuba and about four from Flagstaff or Page.
 If you have any trouble or need directions, call Jim at (608) 201-8175.

 Check out the pictures on the website to get a look at past Chuska rides.
 Go to "Photo Albums" on the home page and scroll down to the pictures of the Chuska.
 You can also find out more about the work of NavajoYES throughout the site.

 We would like to encourage everyone to register online.
 But if that does not work for you and you would like to do a paper registration, please contact Tom.
 Thanks.